Gavrilă Birău: Club career

 Birău was born on 10 February 1945 in Sfântu Gheorghe, Romania and practised ice hockey, skiing, boxing and football until he was around the age of 18 when he began focusing exclusively on football.
 He played junior level football at Textila Sfântu Gheorghe as a forward.
 In 1963 coach Gheorghe Ola called him up at a Romania youth team for a match against Turkey in which he was seen by UTA Arad's coach Nicolae Dumitrescu who proposed he come to UTA and Birău accepted.
 Dumitrescu gave him his Divizia A debut on 14 March 1965 in a 1–0 home victory against Steagul Roșu Brașov, also from this point on his playing position was right-back.
 His first performance was reaching the 1966 Cupa României final which was lost 4–0 to Steaua București.
 Afterwards he won two consecutive titles in the 1968–69 and 1969–70 seasons.
 Coach Dumitrescu used him for 30 matches in each of those seasons, scoring a goal in the second one.
 Birău also made some European performances with The Old Lady, such as eliminating defending champions Feyenoord in the 1970–71 European Cup.
 In the 1971–72 UEFA Cup he helped the club reach the quarter-finals where they were eliminated by Tottenham Hotspur who eventually won the competition.
-He spent 12 seasons at UTA, his last Divizia A game took place on 20 June 1976 in a 3–2 away loss to ASA Târgu Mureș, having a total of 319 matches with three goals scored in the competition, also totaling 14 appearances in European competitions.
+He spent 12 seasons at UTA, his last Divizia A game took place on 20 June 1976 in a 3–2 away loss to ASA Târgu Mureș, totaling 319 matches with three goals in the competition and 14 appearances in European competitions.
 Birău retired after he spent one season in Divizia B at Aurul Brad.